 The thin man’s question captured Luka’s attention.
-“My father told me many times there were treasures in Bon Abbi beyond imagination.
+“My father told me many times of treasures beyond imagination in Bon Abbi.
 They have the largest territory, favorable weather, and fertile lands.
-Who knows what else is there those feeble-minded Abbis don’t know.”
+Who knows what else is there those feeble-minded Abbis don’t understand.”

 Hodius snickered.
 He rarely heard Luka call anyone, other than him, ‘feeble-minded.’
 He returned to his food, knowing he should never interrupt Luka.

 Ignoring him, Luka continued.
-“This city can’t grow larger.
+“Casselberry can’t grow larger without confrontation.
 We have the Filgore Mountains and the sea on either side.
 Corner to our south and Neardore to the north keeps us from expanding.”

 Ludda needed no more details.
 “I understand.
-You look to make Bon Abbi your new Casselberry.”
+You’re looking to make Bon Abbi your new Casselberry.”

 It was already midday by the time the two teams made their way to the mountain ranges near the wall.
-Conall drove a wagon filled with men and tools towards the Filgore Mountains.
+Conall drove a wagon carrying men and tools toward the Filgore Mountains.

-Josah rode a horse with other men towards the Alder Woods.
+Josah and others rode horses towards the Alder Woods.
 The elevations were not quite as high, and they were closer to the Square.
 Caleb held the lead for a mule pulling a cart of tools, ambling next to his horse.

-The riders trotted their horses at a slow and steady pace.
-The animals needed their strength when the time came to drag the big trees they planned to harvest.
+The riders went at a slow and steady pace to conserve the horses.
+They needed their strength when the time came to drag the big trees the men planned to harvest.

 Josah battled doubts about leaving Ena behind.
 But Eva Marie insisted she could care for her while he was gone.
 She was right.
 His traveling companions wouldn’t like a Dragoon tagging along.

 Soon, they came to the compromised section of the wall.
 Graybard was correct.
-The wall collapsed, and the core of trees rolled on the other side.
-The two Ruelanders traveling with them dismounted their horses and inspected the wall.
+The wall had collapsed, and the core of trees rolled on the other side.
+The two Ruelanders traveling with them dismounted their horses and inspected the damage.

-One of them paced the opening, calculating the length of trees the men would need to cut down.
-The other Ruelander took a pointed metal bar from his travel bag, about the length of an arm.
+One of them paced the opening, calculating the breadth of trees the men would need to cut down.
+The other Ruelander took a pointed metal bar about the length of his arm from the travel bag.
 He chipped away at the ends of the wall, still standing.

 After conversing with each other, one of them walked over to Josah.
 “There is some good news here,” he said.
 “We need four trees to repair this section.
 They need to be eight meters long and one meter round.”